srisreedhar/Sphoorthi-FreeSummerClasses-2025/ClassNotes.md

         print(row)
 ```

+ **csv.reader(csvfile)**

-csv.reader(csvfile) - a csv file reader method imported from CSV module
+> a csv file reader method imported from CSV module
-                      this creates a csv file object which will have all the file data
+> this creates a csv file object which will have all the file data
-                      all the remaining operations are to be done on this csv object
+> all the remaining operations are to be done on this csv object

-for row in csv_reader: we use for-loop to loop over every ROW in the csvfile and performa any operation
+for row in csv_reader: we use for-loop to loop over every ROW in the csvfile and performa any operation <br> <br>

-DictReader : This method allows us to read the data as a dictionary
+**DictReader** : This method allows us to read the data as a dictionary